kaci65/100-days-of-code/log.md

 ### Day 55: July 15, 2020

-**Today's Progress**: Eloquent Javascript Ecxercise - Looping a Triangle.
+**Today's Progress**: Eloquent Javascript Exercise - Looping a Triangle.

 **Thoughts** It took me an hour to get this right... but I still don't know where I was going wrong.
 I used the for loop (as hinted in the instructions) but debugging my code for an hour did not lead me to the problem in my code.
 I finally had to delete everything and start afresh.